Brian Graham (footballer)

-Brian Graham (born 23 November 1987) is a Scottish football striker who plays for club Falkirk.
+Brian Graham (born 23 November 1987) is a Scottish football striker who plays for Scottish League One club Ross County.

 A striker, Graham spent five years at Greenock Morton after joining the club from Hillington.
 Whilst at Morton he spent a season on loan at East Stirlingshire in the Third Division.
 He then played for Raith Rovers, moving from there to Dundee United in 2013.
 After spending most of the 2014–15 season on loan to St Johnstone, he joined Ross County in June 2015, signed for Hibernian in August 2016 – helping them win the 2016–17 Scottish Championship – then moved to English club Cheltenham Town in August 2017.
 Graham returned to Ross County in August 2018 and subsequently joined Partick Thistle in 2020, going on to become team captain and one of the club's most prolific goal-scorers, netting exactly 100 goals in 207 appearances.
 He signed for Falkirk in June 2025.